ociu/sphinx-traceability-extension/doc/usage.rst

 should use the ``filter`` option with value *RQT-1$*.
 If the ``filter`` option is missing, all items will be affected.

-This directive overwrites any attribute values configured in the `item` directive.
+.. note:: This directive overwrites any attribute values configured in the ``item`` directive.

 --------------------------------
 Adding description to attributes